"The work of a photographer is to reveal hidden things"

 About your tutor

-Matt Black is from California’s Central Valley, an agricultural region in the heart of the state.
-His work has explored the connections between migration, poverty, agriculture, and the environment in his native rural California and in southern Mexico.
+Matt Black lives in California’s Central Valley, a rural, agricultural area in the heart of the state.
+He started photography at his hometown newspaper.
+His work has focused on themes of geography, inequality, and the environment in his native region and in related places.

-He has traveled over 100,000 miles across 46 U.S. states for his project The Geography of Poverty.
-Other recent works include The Dry Land, about the impact of drought on California’s agricultural communities, and The Monster in the Mountains, about the disappearance of 43 students in the southern Mexican state of Guerrero.
-Both of these projects, accompanied by short films, were published by The New Yorker.
+Since 2015, he has travelled over 100,000 miles across 46 states for his project American Geography.
+Other works include The Dry Land, about the impact of drought on California’s agricultural communities, and The Monster in the Mountains, about the disappearance of 43 students in the southern Mexican state of Guerrero.
+Both these projects, accompanied by short films, were published by The New Yorker.

 His work has appeared regularly in TIME Magazine, The New Yorker, The California Sunday Magazine, and other publications.
 He has been honored three times by the Robert F. Kennedy Memorial Prize, including their top honor for journalism.
 In 2015, he received the W. Eugene Smith Memorial Award for Humanistic Photography, and was named a senior fellow at the Emerson Collective.

 Covering Black's early career, finding your voice as an author, and the keys to principled photography.